 Information for New Undergraduate Students

 During the summer, the AAP Office of Admissions and Academic Services will be your primary point of contact for details specific to AAP.
 This office provides information, support, and programming to encourage student success from matriculation through graduation.
-Our staff is committed to fostering an environment that values creativity, critical thinking, and respect of diverse perspectives enabling AAP students to achieve their fullest potential.
+Our staff is committed to fostering an environment for students that values creativity, critical thinking, and respect for diverse perspectives.
 As a new member of the AAP community, please refer to the information on this site as you prepare for your first semester of study at Cornell.
 Additional content will be added throughout the summer.

 We will email you in mid-June with important information about course enrollment, academic requirements, and updates.
 Please note that all future communication will be sent to your Cornell email address.
 Email is the official mode of communication at the University, so be sure to check your Cornell email account regularly.
 If you have questions, please contact us at email@example.com.